 The primary number system used in algebra and calculus is the real number system.
-We usually use the symbol $\mathbb R$ to stand for the set of all real numbers.
+We usually use the symbol \mathbb{R} to stand for the set of all real numbers.
 The real numbers consist of the rational numbers and the irrational numbers.
 The rational numbers are those real numbers that can be written as a quotient of two integers (with a nonzero denominator), and the irrational numbers are those real numbers that cannot be written as a quotient of two integers.
-That is, a rational number can be written in the form of a fraction, and an irrational number cannot be written in the form of a fraction.
-Some common irrational numbers are $\sqrt{2}$, π , and e.
-We usually use the symbol $\mathbb Q$ to represent the set of all rational numbers.
-(The letter $\mathbb Q$ is used because rational numbers are quotients of integers.)
+That is, a rational number can be written in the form of a fraction, and an irrational number same $\sqrt{2}$, π , and e.
+We usually use the symbol \mathbb{Q} to represent the set of all rational numbers.
+(The letter \mathbb{Q} is used because rational numbers are quotients of integers.)
 There is no standard symbol for the set of all irrational numbers.